 These snakes love having lots of stuff in their tank to help feel secure.
-Amazon has a lot of great accessories to keep your snake happy.
+Check out some of these great accessories for snakes.

 A healthy Sand Boa can live from 15 to 20 years.
 There have been some records of these snakes living up to 30 years old.
 Keeping a snake like this is a long-term decision.

 These snakes are nocturnal and love the night time.
 They prefer feeding and moving around in the dark, because they feel safer and hunting for their prey is easier.